Echos of the Heart

 Creative Meditations for the Developing Soul

 When Jesus entered Jerusalem, the most important city in the Jewish world, he arrived riding on the most humble animal, a donkey.
 Crowds formed around him as he rode, and since they were in Jesus’s presence, the people began shouting in exuberance & delight.
-The people picked up large palm branches and began waving them in the air in celebration, shouting, “Highest blessings to the one who comes in the name of the Lord!“
+The people began waving large palm branches in celebration, shouting, “Highest blessings to the one who comes in the name of the Lord!“

 Yet, right before the crowd had formed, Jesus wept for the city.
 In the midst of this celebration, Jesus knew that in a matter of days, this city would become the burial ground for his death.
 Less than a week after he entered the city with a triumphant celebration, Jesus would walk out of the city surrounded by these crowds, stained in his own blood from governmental abuse.
 He would stumble, carrying the cross he would die upon.